HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/DX-PerformanceTuningGuide-Kubernetes.md

 Default size: 2500, default lifetime: 600, usage pattern: regular.

 This cache stores connections between a policy and a policy target, for example a user distinguished name.
 Theme policies do not use targets, hence there is no cache entry based on these policies.
-The out-of-thebox mail policy uses the user as target.
+The out of the box mail policy uses the user as target.
 Hence there is at least one entry for every user accessing the CPP mail portlet.
 The size of a cache entry depends on the size of the target object.
 For a distinguished name a cache entry is fairly small.
 Project Caches

 _Portal User Management_